davebaird/system-command-parallel/README.md

         debug           - default 0
         backend         - default 'System::Command'

-    After a child is spawned/reaped, or intermittently while it lives, the code ref is called.
+    After a child is spawned/reaped, or intermittently while it lives, the relevant code ref is called.
     It is passed the backend object (default uses `System::Command`) representing the command/process, and the id (if any) provided in the `spawn()` call.